Diplomatic spouses of the world, unite!

 This post continues this conversation.
 This time, it's from a perspective of a diplomatic spouse.

 Where to start?
 There are as many stories about what it's like to be a diplomatic spouse as there have been diplomatic spouses.

 If you don't know Georgie, you certainly know the type of person she is.
 Everyone needs a Georgie in their lives to call them forward when they're not living up to their potential.
 Every diplomatic mission either needs, or has, a Georgie in their community - be they a posted diplomat or a spouse.
 The Georgies of the world - and this Georgie, in particular - are those who muck in, do what needs doing and make sure that everyone is well looked after.
-Diplomatic missions can run on the goodwill of these diplomatic spouses who do what needs to be done to get it done.
+Diplomatic missions run on the - often unpaid - goodwill of diplomatic spouses who do what needs to be done to get it done.